 Do not turn the log into bureaucracy.
 One page per campaign is enough.
 The goal is to make responsible outreach repeatable, not to slow the team down with a legal document nobody reads.

-Audit your campaigns using these steps:
+Audit campaigns with these steps:

-• Step 1: Verify that target lists contain only roles relevant to your value proposition.
+- Step 1: Verify that target lists contain only roles relevant to your value proposition.

-• Step 2: Set up domain exclusions to prevent messaging opted-out domains.
+- Step 2: Set up domain exclusions to prevent messaging opted-out domains.

-• Step 3: Configure campaign pacing delays and daily invite quotas.
+- Step 3: Configure campaign pacing delays and daily invite quotas.

-• Step 4: Route campaigns server-side to protect profile assets from detection.
+- Step 4: Route campaigns server-side to protect profile assets from detection.

-• Step 5: Save a campaign evidence log before launch, including the ICP, lead source, opt-out workflow, and sender owner.
+- Step 5: Save a campaign evidence log before launch, including the ICP, lead source, opt-out workflow, and sender owner.

-• Step 6: Review replies daily so objections, opt-outs, and buying intent are handled by a human instead of left inside automation.
+- Step 6: Review replies daily so objections, opt-outs, and buying intent are handled by a human instead of left inside automation.

 Omentir handles lead discovery, message drafting, reply collection, and safety limits, but the business still owns the judgment call.
 No tool can decide whether your offer is relevant to a specific market.
 The operator must set the ICP, review the copy, and respect the people who reply.